Steamboat WonderGuide: WinterWonderGrass survival guide

 It’s not only for grade-school field trips and middle-of-the-night bathroom runs at summer camp.

-Whether you opt for an organized yoga class or hold your teetering self upright against a ski rack while in the flamingo pose, stretching is key to not letting a festival turn into a mopey, achy endeavour.
-Make sure to hit your feet, legs, arms, back and neck, both before and after each bout of extended standing.
+Whether you opt for an organized yoga class or hold your teetering self upright against a ski rack while in the flamingo pose, stretching is key to not letting a festival turn into a mopey, achy endeavor.
+Make sure to hit your feet, legs, arms, back and neck before and after each bout of extended standing.

 As for during the festival, your body will thank you for maintaining straight posture and slightly bent knees (rather than knees locked straight).

 Hydration, hydration, hydration.
-Don't let cold weather fool you into thinking you're not thirsty — high altitude, dancing, skiing and alcohol are all great human dehydrators.
+Don’t let cold weather fool you into thinking you’re not thirsty — high altitude, dancing, skiing and alcohol are all great dehydrators.
 Be a regular at the free water fill stations, and drink every drop.
 If your urine is any darker than pale yellow, chug more.
-A good strategy to keep your hydration in check is to balance every serving of alcohol or coffee with 12 oz. of good old H2O.
-Feeling alert and level-headed is well-worth frequent Porta-Potty trips.
+A good strategy to keep your hydration in check is to balance every serving of alcohol or coffee with 12 ounces of good ol’ H2O.
+Feeling alert and level headed is well worth frequent Porta-Potty trips.

-Carbs and lean protein are the trustiest and most reliable of festival foods, and will keep you boogying along past when everyone else hits their wall.
+Carbs and lean protein are the trustiest and most reliable of festival foods and will keep you boogying long past when everyone else hits their wall.

 Being a respectful, friendly and good human

-We can all help build a grinning, grooving, warm and fuzzy festival community by being respectful and inclusive to everyone — fellow festivarians, festival workers, and festival rules and rule enforcers.
+We can all help build a grinning, grooving, warm and fuzzy festival community by being respectful and inclusive to everyone: fellow festivarians, festival workers and festival rule enforcers.
 High-fives are the universal language of having fun, and kindness is as contagious as a bluegrass boogie.
-Pass it on!

-If you see someone who needs water or medical assistance, be a good fellow human and help out if you can.
-Representatives from the local police and fire stations will also be on-site for everyone's safety.
+If you see someone who needs water or medical assistance, be a good human and help out if you can.
+Representatives from the local police and fire stations also will be onsite for everyone’s safety.